Why are there so many stepfamilies or blended families?

 Science-based couples therapy can help blended families navigate the predictable pitfalls.
 Dr. Bray’s research describes 3 critical areas of growth for making stepfamilies work.

-• Patience.
-First, it helps to develop an appreciation for the fact that relationship building between a step-parent and their spouse’s children takes time.
+- Patience.
+First, it helps to appreciate that relationship building between a step-parent and their spouse’s children takes time.
 There is no such thing as an instant felt sense of family with a step-parent.

-• Humility.
-Next, both spouses need to unpack prior relationship failures and appreciate their enduring vulnerabilities carefully.
+- Humility.
+Next, both spouses must carefully unpack prior relationship failures and appreciate their enduring vulnerabilities.

-• Embrace New Skills.
+- Embrace New Skills.
 And finally, good couples therapy will help the couple to develop practical communication skills and manage the transition to becoming a functional stepfamily.
-It’s not all going to work out without you both stepping up to meet the challenge.
+It won’t all work out without you both stepping up to meet the challenge.
 Science-based couples therapy can help.

 9 Tips for making stepfamilies work

-• Understand that Conflict is Baked into the Wedding Cake.
+- Understand that Conflict is Baked into the Wedding Cake.
 One basic idea for making stepfamilies work is to avoid romantic notions of happily ever after.
-Conflict is a healthy, if not welcome, part of all marriages, and yours is no exception.
+Conflict is a healthy, if not welcome, part of all marriages; yours is no exception.
 The only difference for you is that you have more areas of potential conflict and more personalities to soothe in a stepfamily.
-Science-based couples therapy will give you the skills that you will both need to fight fair and manage conflict.
+Science-based couples therapy will give you the skills to fight fairly and manage conflict.

-• Be Real.
+- Be Real.
 Understand that a successful blended family will require you to upgrade your skills.
 A blended family is not a return to the familiar past of previous relationships.
 It’s something entirely new.
-It’s going to take work and skill to manage and repair family relationships well.
-Money, child-rearing, handling former spouses… it can all tax your patience as well as your marital bond.
+It will take work and skill to manage and repair family relationships well.
+Money, child-rearing, and handling former spouses… can tax your patience and your marital bond.

-• Cultivate Patience and Resilience.
+- Cultivate Patience and Resilience.
 Biology makes it easy.
 Bio-families have an intrinsic sense of mutual belonging.
-But the research found that stepfamilies often don’t gel for years.
+However, the research found that stepfamilies often don’t gel for years.
 Be patient.
 Allow yourselves time to come together and develop a sense of family.
-Establish rituals of connection to foster a sense of “we-ness."
+Establish rituals of connection to foster a sense of “we-ness.“

-• Have Stress-Reducing Conversations.
+- Have Stress-Reducing Conversations.
 Have regular conversations about what matters to you.
-Focus on your goals as a couple as well as a family.
+Focus on your goals as a couple and a family.
 Have daily stress-reducing discussions.

-• Preserving Your Marriage is Protecting the Emotional Health of your Children as Adults.
+- Preserving Your Marriage is Protecting the Emotional Health of Your Children as Adults.
 Adults whose parents divorced but didn’t remarry are almost twice as likely to divorce than adults whose parents never divorced.
-But they are 91% more likely to divorce if their parents divorced and remarried.
+However, they are 91% more likely to divorce if their parents divorced and remarried.
 This is probably due to the high failure rate of second marriages.
-Research shows that the marry…divorce..repeat pattern impairs whatever capacity our children have for resilient intimacy.
+Research shows that marriage…divorce.., and repeat pattern impairs whatever capacity our children have for resilient intimacy.
 It also leaves them apprehensive about marriage as adults.
 If your marriage is suffering, get help as soon as possible from a science-based couples therapist.

-• Get Used to Being in the Middle of Conflicting Expectations.
+- Get Used to Being in the Middle of Conflicting Expectations.
 If you frequently fight with your ex, your kids will be impacted.
-But if you’re too friendly and familiar with your ex, your new spouse may feel a bit insecure.
-Your new partner’s insecurities will also be aggravated by the fact that your kids won’t see them as “real” parents.
+But your new spouse may feel insecure if you’re too friendly and familiar with your ex.
+Your new partner’s insecurities will also be aggravated because your kids won’t see them as “real” parents.
 The bond will never be the same as with the original family.

 Accept reality